pycom/pycom-documentation/content/datasheets/expansionboards/pyscan.md

 ## Pinout

-The pinout of the Pyscan is available as a PDF File
+The pinout of the Pyscan is available as a [PDF File](/gitbook/assets/pyscan-pinout.pdf)

-<a href="/gitbook/assets/pyscan-pinout.pdf" target="_blank"> Pyscan Pinout </a>

 ![](/gitbook/assets/pyscan-pinout-1.png)

-## Notes
-### Battery Charger
+## Battery Charger

 The board features a single cell Li-Ion/Li-Po charger.
-When the board is being powered via the micro USB connector, it will charge the battery if connected.
+When the board is being powered via the micro USB connector, it will charge the battery (if connected).

-> Make sure you check the polarity of the battery before plugging it in!
-Connect the positive side to the side marked with a `+`.

-### Mechanical Dimensionsde
+## Mechanical Dimensionsde
 ![](/gitbook/assets/pyscan_V0.7_20180416_MecahnicalDimensions.png)

-### 3D model for case design
+## 3D model for case design

-* Please see the [3D model](/gitbook/assets/PyScan_v0.7.step) (step format)
+* Please see the [3D model] (/gitbook/assets/PyScan_v0.7.step) (step format)